 This infographic from Eloqua teaches about social CRM as a way for businesses to use technology to engage customers.
 According to Paul Greenberg, social CRM is, “The company’s response to the customer’s control of the conversation.”

 More than ever, the general consumer trusts other consumers more than they trust brands and organizations.
-When a consumer gets up on a social media platform and either praises or trashes a product they positively or negatively influence their network’s perception of that product.
+When a consumer either praises or trashes a product on a social media platform they positively or negatively influence their network’s perception of that product.

 Eloqua advises businesses to first understand their various customer segments and identify which communication methods they prefer.
 However, they also advise businesses not to leap without looking.
 Just because a channel is social does not make it valuable to a business.
 Nor is “social” the same as “inexpensive.”
 Often times, the value of social CRM comes with a high price tag.